davidmreed/ktema-org-zola/_drafts/wage-transparency-colorado-beyond.md

 Here's my call to the Salesforce community at large:

 For individuals: know your rights on salary transparency and call out employers that do not comply with the laws in your jurisdiction.
+Even if you do not live in a salary-transparency state, companies that hire in both your state _and_ Colorado are still bound by Colorado's laws.

 For recruiters: insist that your clients follow the law.
 Remind them they're potentially liable for up to $10,000 in penalties in the state of Colorado.
 Other jurisdictions may have different requirements and liabilities.